 Get a good night’s sleep

 When they say ‘sleep is medicine’, they’re not kidding.
 A good night’s sleep has a positive effect on all your body’s functions including your kidneys’ renal nerves.
 They are involved with the management of balancing fluid and sodium.
 If you’re consistently not getting enough sleep, be it due to insomnia or sleep apnea, it’s time for a sleep study.
-Make an appointment with one of the specialist doctors at Sleep Renewal who can help you improve your pillow time.

 In short, it is possible to ease water retention.
 However, your best bet will be to make use of several of these solutions, not just one, to enjoy a slimmer-looking silhouette.